Malendryn/JotLiner/extra/README-HowIDid_envrc.txt

 on my local machine the full path to the git toplevel is:
-/mnt/local/envrc/node/project.jotliner
+/mnt/local/envrc/node/project.jotliner  houses .git
 /mnt/local/                             is my general purpose 'local' project and utility mountpoint /mnt/local/envrc/                       houses a bunch of different .envrc-controlled subdirs for handling different projects /mnt/local/envrc/node/                  has .envrc and .envrc_home rigged for vscode and tuned for nodejs, js, and html projects